Houdini 19.5 Crowd simulations

 Simulate

-Set up geometry and simulation networks with sample animated agents and sample behaviors.
-This is useful for setting up the networks quickly, and you can then modify them to suit your needs.
+Sets up geometry (SOP) and simulation (DOP) networks with sample animated agents and behaviors.
+This is useful for quickly setting up the various crowd networks.
+You can then modify them to suit your needs.

 Obstacle